Social Security and Medicare funds at risk even before virus

 The expected recession, projected by economists to be the deepest since the 1930s, will mean fewer people paying into Social Security and Medicare.
 Compounding the problem, the pandemic will impose heavier caseloads on the health program, which provides care for those 65 and older.

-In a statement, Treasury Secretary Steven Mnuchin, who chairs the trustees' group, said that the Trump administration was “working around the clock to mitigate any potential long-term negative economic effects of the pandemic and position the economy once again for strong growth.”

-William Arnone, CEO of the nonpartisan National Academy of Social Insurance, which works on education and policy, said that next year's report will be much more important because it will take into account the impact of pandemic.
+“Next year’s report will be a much more important report because it will take into account what we’re experiencing now,” said William Arnone, CEO of the nonpartisan National Academy of Social Insurance, which works on education and policy.

 More than 20 million workers have been laid off so far.
 As a consequence, they and their employers are no longer sending in payroll taxes to support Social Security retirement benefits and Medicare’s giant trust fund for inpatient care.